judyandiealvarez/SiNS/docs/quick-start.md

 ## Step 8: Verify Everything Works

-Test that your system is using the DNS server:
+Test that your system is using SiNS:

 ```bash
 # Test system DNS resolution